liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 #### `Serialize`

-@palette Serialization@ A `Processor` that takes arbitrary objects as its inputs, and turns each of them into a structured character string depicting their content.
+@palette Serialization@ <!--\index{Serialize@\texttt{Serialize}} A-->A<!--/i--> `Processor` that takes arbitrary objects as its inputs, and turns each of them into a structured character string depicting their content.
 It is represented graphically as follows:

 {@img images/other/Serialize.png}{Serialize}{.6}